World Day for Laboratory Animals on April 24

 The current coronavirus pandemic has brought the topic of "infectious diseases" back into the public focus.
 Since the beginning of 2020, the HZI has launched numerous projects to study the SARS-CoV-2 coronavirus.
 Animal studies are also used, for example, to assess the tolerability of virus inhibitors and determine their pharmacological properties.

-Global vaccine development research efforts have yielded several different vaccines against SARS-CoV-2.
-To date, more than 900 million doses of the vaccines against the pathogen have already been vaccinated (as of April 21, 2021).
+Global vaccine development research efforts have yielded numerous different vaccines against SARS-CoV-2.
+To date, more than 10 billion doses of the vaccines against the pathogen have already been administered (as of April 2022).
 The rapid development of these vaccines would not have been possible without animal testing

 Animal testing is essential in medical research.
 However, it is kept to a necessary minimum.
 Therefore, the 3Rs principle - Replace, Reduce and Refine - is one of the most important principles in animal testing.
 This guideline states that animal testing should be replaced by alternative methods wherever possible (Replace).
 In addition, studies are designed to minimize the number of animals used (Reduce).
 The husbandry and study methods are designed to minimize stress for the laboratory animals (Refine).